jelandrum/workshop/Project_1.md

 ![](blz_barplot.png)

 ### Analysis:
 Looking at these two plots led me to focus on the adm1 subdivision of Cayo.
 Plot 1 demonstrated that Cayo had a median-observed population, as it was the only orange color-coded subdivision.
 The Belize (adm1) district contained the former capital of Belize (i.e. Belize city).
 This area seen in Plot 1 is more coastal than that of Cayo.
 It is highly populated in part because of that as well as its culture, which likely attracts tourism.
 However, the capital was moved after a hurricaine to Belmopan which is located in the Cayo division.
+I believed that the distribution of the population across the Cayo division would allow me to map more defacto settlements.
+This area also gave me the possibility to integrate Mexico into the map boundaries, although, there was not enough time to progress that far.

 ![](blz_hcs.png)